Texas Home Improvement & Repair Grant Program Eligibility

 Texans have three avenues to find help upgrading or replacing HVAC equipment (furnaces, water heaters, and air conditioning units) because the energy savings are often significant and supposedly protect the environment.

-Grants for HVAC systems are available through the sub-recipients in your local area that implement the two federal initiatives covered in the first section.
+Free HVAC equipment efficiency upgrades are available through grant recipients in your local area that implement the two federal initiatives covered in the first section.

 • (WAP) focuses on energy-saving improvements that reduce the consumption of gas and electricity